 In our ongoing effort to eliminate waste during our races, our expos are bagless events.
 We encourage you to BYOB (bring your own bag) to hold your bib, race shirt, and any goodies you pick up from the race expo!

-The race starts at 6:00 am sharp.
-We do not start our races late so please plan enough time to park at Indian Days Campground and grab a shuttle to the start line.
-Runners will have 4 hours to finish the race.
-That is a 18 minute mile- plenty of time for walkers!
+The race starts at 6:00 am (MST) sharp.
+We do not start our races late so please plan enough time to park at Charging Home Stampede Park in Browning, MT and grab a shuttle to the start line.

 Parking, Shuttles, & Runner Drop-off

-Shuttles will return runners to the Indian Days Campground after the race.
+Shuttles will return runners to the parking lot after the race.
 There is absolutely no parking or drop off at the start line or finish line.

-*Note: There is no shuttle services from Glacier Park Lodge or the Vacation Races Campground.
+*Note: There is no shuttle services from Glacier Park Lodge or the Vacation Races Campground (Red Eagle).
 Runners will need to drive/carpool to the parking lot in Browning in order to catch the shuttle to the start line.

 Finish Line Staging

-Shuttles will depart from the finish line in East Glacer Village back to the parking lot at the Indian Days Campground as runners finish the race.
+Shuttles will depart from the finish line at Glacier Park Lodge in East Glacier Village back to the parking lot in Browning as runners finish the race.